Budgie Toys No.260

 Underneath, the round centre of the casting stated 'A Budgie Toy No.260 Made in England'.
 The metal roller-wheels, which were painted with the base, had separately cast 'covers' representing small wheels.
-Budgie used black rubber tracks with a distinctive pattern of alternating lateral slits and round hollows which were unique to this model, were used by Budgie on most Excavators although on late examples more conventional tracks also seem to have been used.
+Black rubber tracks with a distinctive pattern of alternating lateral slits and round hollows, unique to this model, were used by Budgie on most Excavators although on late examples more conventional tracks also seem to have been used.

 No.260 Ruston Bucyrus Excavator was the first model to be only issued in a Guiterman Group box (A9) and as the model had a short production life there was no update.
 These boxes were flimsy for the size of the Excavator and are scarce.
 Mint boxes are very rare.

-Most of the Excavator models were released with the dark-green base and jib so the light-brown versions are rare but models in either colour are hard to find, especially in the original box.
+Most of the Excavator models were released with the dark-green base and jib so the light-brown versions are rare but models in either colour are hard to find, especially in an original box.